jonnathan/jonnathan.github.io/about.md

 permalink: /about/
 ---

-This blog is a wat to document my Summer 2015 Fellowship with Flatiron School
+This blog is a way to document my Summer 2015 Fellowship with Flatiron School

 ### About Me